aviatesk/EscapeAnalysis.jl/README.md

   ◌  └──      return %5                                                             │
 ```

-### Field Analysis
+### Alias Analysis

 `EscapeAnalysis` implements a backward field analysis in order to reason about escapes
 imposed on object fields with certain accuracy,
 and `x::EscapeLattice`'s `x.AliasEscapes` property exists for this purpose.
-It records _all possibilities that can escape fields of `x`_ at "usage" sites, and then
+It records all possible values that can be aliased to fields of `x` at "usage" sites,
-the recorded escapes are propagated to the actual field values later at "definition" site.
+and then the escape information of that recorded values are propagated to the actual field values later at "definition" sites.
-More specifically, the analysis records a value that may impose escape information on
-a field of object by analyzing `getfield` call, and then it propagates that escape information
+More specifically, the analysis records a value that may be aliased to a field of object by analyzing `getfield` call,
-to the field when analyzing `%new(...)` expression or `setfield!` call.
+and then it propagates its escape information to the field when analyzing `%new(...)` expression or `setfield!` call[^Dynamism].
 ```julia
 julia> mutable struct SafeRef{T}
            x::T